Funerals To Begin For Pittsburgh Shooting Victims

 For many in Pittsburgh's Jewish community, Tuesday's funeral services will start the formal period of mourning for victims — a process carefully guided by Jewish tradition.

 At 59 and 54, Cecil and David Rosenthal were the two youngest victims.
-They will be the first two of the 11 victims of the shooting at Tree of Life synagogue in Pittsburgh to be laid to rest.
+They will be among the first of the 11 victims of the shooting at Tree of Life synagogue in Pittsburgh to be laid to rest.
 Their visitation is set for 10 a.m.
 ET, followed by a funeral at noon at Rodef Shalom, a Reform Jewish congregation.
 A burial is planned afterward.

+A separate service is planned at 11 a.m.
+Tuesday for Dr. Jerry Rabinowitz, 66, a physician who was also killed on Saturday, according to local media reports.

 Funeral services for the rest of the victims will be held in coming days.